18F/unit-testing-node/_pages/components/middleware.md

   });
 ```

-In contrast to our injected dependencies, our `Rule` objects are small,
+In contrast to the injected dependencies, the `Rule` objects are small,
-straightforward, and do not rely on outside resources such as files, servers,
+straightforward, and not reliant on outside resources such as files, servers,
 or timers.
-Should this somehow ever change, we may wish to extract the `Rule`
+Should this somehow ever change, you may wish to extract the `Rule`
 instantiation into a factory object.
-For the time being, however, it's
+For the time being, though, it's
-completely OK for `Middleware` to instantiate these objects directly, as
+completely OK for `Middleware` to instantiate these objects directly (unlike
-opposed to `slackClient`, `githubClient`, or `logger`.
+`slackClient`, `githubClient`, or `logger`, which do depend on outside
+resources).

 ## Understanding the `execute(context, next, done)` function signature

+In the context of web application frameworks, "middleware" refers to a class or package implementing an
+interface that allows injection of new behavior into the framework used to
+implement a larger program.
+The framework implements behaviors common to an
+entire class of applications, so that developers can focus on supplying
+application-specific behavior at well-defined points. _Middleware_ is
+analogous to terms such as _plugin_, _hook_, or _extension_, but usually
+refers to request processing performed before or after the core application
+logic.

+For our application, [Hubot](https://hubot.github.com/) is the framework, and
-The `Middleware` object implements the [Hubot receive middleware
+the `Middleware` object implements the [receive middleware
 specification](https://hubot.github.com/docs/scripting/#middleware), which
-defines the following arguments:
+defines an `execute()` function accepting the following arguments:

-- **context**: for [receive
+- **`context`**: for [receive
   middleware](https://hubot.github.com/docs/scripting/#receive-middleware-api),
-  this contains a `response` property that itself contains the incoming
+  this contains a `response` property that contains the incoming `message`, as
-  `message` and a `reply` method to send a response message to the user
+  well as a `reply` method that sends a response message to the user
-- **next**: a callback function that runs the next piece of middleware; must
+- **`next`**: a callback function that runs the next piece of receive
-  be called with **done** as an argument, or a function that eventually calls
+  middleware; it must be called with **`done`** as an argument, or a function
-  **done**
+  that eventually calls **`done`**
-- **done**: a callback function taking no arguments that signals completion of
+- **`done`**: a callback function taking no arguments that signals completion
-  middleware processing; typically passed as the sole argument to **next**,
+  of receive middleware processing; typically passed as the sole argument to
-  but a middleware function can call it to abort further processing
+  **`next`**, but a receive middleware function can call it to abort further
+  processing

+Technically speaking, the `Middleware` class abuses the middleware concept, as
+it _is_ the core application from our perspective.
+However, it is more complex
+than a typical script, and implementing it as middleware seemed easier than
+extending the `robot` interface presented to Hubot scripts.

-The first thing we will do is uncomment the arguments and pick apart the parts
+At this point, you will need to uncomment the arguments and pick apart into
-of `context` that we need into separate variables:
+separate variables the various parts of `context` that you need:

 ```js
 Middleware.prototype.execute = function(context, next, done) {